acasvi/SmartCitizenDVK/README.md

 To use the RTX Shield connect an usb cable in the programming port of the Arduino Due, the one closest to the DC power jack.

-As you can see, the RTX shield has two push buttons, S1 and S2.
-With this two buttons you can change between 4 modes of operation.
+As you can see, the RTX shield has two push buttons, **S1** and **S2**.
+With this two buttons you can change between 4 modes of operation:

 **MODE 1**